Ratneshwaran Maheswaran

 2026–

 Teaching Assistant, COMP0190.
-UCL Centre for AI.
-AI for Domain Specific Applications Project.
+UCL Computer Science.
+AI for Domain Specific Applications Project (part-time).

-AI & Genomics Researcher.
+MSc AI Researcher.
 Secrier Lab, UCL Genetics Institute.
-Benchmarking foundation models on single-cell RNA-seq.
+Reproducible pipelines and foundation-model benchmarking on single-cell data.

 2022–24

-President, OPAD.
+President, Faculty of Engineering Society (OPAD).
 Open-Source Assistive Devices, University of Nottingham.
-Led 12+ student-led medical-device projects; secured Β£1,500 in grants.
+Directed 12+ student-led projects; secured Β£1,500 in grants.

 Education

 MSc, Artificial Intelligence for Biomedicine and Healthcare.
 University College London.
-Predicted: Distinction.
+Distinction.

 2021–24